verdaux/BookNotes/Phrases/Impressors 7.md

 - [ ] Why is there never a Tsunami when you need one?
 - [ ] Itne toh mere mein faayde bhi nahi hai jitna log utha lete hai.
 - [ ] Until the Lion learns to write, every story will glorify the hunter.
+- [ ] Teenage boys suddenly understood what hormones were